yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Having access to hardware that doesn’t cost NVIDIA-stupid levels would also help.
 AMD, please don’t take a year to release the mid and low end.

+Now, regarding non-official custom drivers, we got reports that Amermine Zone drivers break rendering in many games.
+Regular drivers are perfectly fine, so just stick to official AMD releases.

 #### Intel, artificial limitations capping good hardware